codersforcauses/tedxuwa-server-backend/README.md

 ```bash
 $ python manage.py runserver
 ```
-The server will now be avalaible at [localhost:8000](http://localhost:8000/) For more server starting options, visit the [django docs] on the runserver command(https://docs.djangoproject.com/en/2.0/ref/django-admin/#runserver)
+The server will now be avalaible at [localhost:8000](http://localhost:8000/).
+For more server starting options, visit the [django docs](https://docs.djangoproject.com/en/2.0/ref/django-admin/#runserver)for the runserver command